skazamm/skazamm/README.md

 - 🌱 **Self-Improvement:** Always in pursuit of growth and being as useful as I can be

 --------------------------------------------------------------------------------
-**Currently Working on a lost and found system using node.js and react**
+**Currently Working on a lost and found system using node.js, react and posgre**

 ---